8 Day Self-guided Cotswold Way Walking Tour

 At a Glance

-Tackle the Cotswolds Way, a long distance walking trail across the Cotswolds National Park
+Tackle the Cotswold Way, a long distance walking trail across the Cotswold National Landscape

 102 miles of magical walking from Chipping Campden in the North to Bath in the South.
 Discover England in all its rural splendour, with this self-guided walking tour of the Cotswold Way.
 Stretching the entire length of the Cotswolds, from the quintessential market town of Chipping Campden to the Roman city of Bath, walk through honey-coloured villages and busy little market towns, over rolling hills and down quaint country lanes.